andrewguy9/func_prototypes/README.md

 ```

 #Limitiations:
-@constructors and @typed are unable to deal with other decorators which convert a function from having explit args to *args, **kwargs.
-I.E. any decorator.
+@constructors and @typed are unable to deal with other decorators which convert a function from having explit args to \*args, **kwargs (i.e. any decorator).
 As a result, @constructors and @typed should be the lowest decorator on a function.

 ## Example:
 ```